Extensor Digitorum Brevis (EDB)

 Insertion

-According to Brad Jones, the EDB inserts distally on the lateral aspect of the EDL tendons.
+According to Brad Jones4, the EDB inserts distally on the lateral aspect of the EDL tendons4.

 Nerve